Archiving for meetings and webinars

 The following meeting information will be available to archive:

-Note: Archiving is triggered once a regulated user joins the meeting.
-Meetings hosted by a regulated user would start archiving when the host or a regulated user joins the meeting.
+- Archiving is triggered once a regulated user joins the meeting.
+Meetings hosted by a regulated user will start archiving when the host or a regulated user joins the meeting.
+Regulated users who have external archiving for audio enabled would not be able to join meetings hosted by users who have free/basic accounts.

 To indicate that the meeting is being archived and which artifacts are being archived, different types of indicators are present.

-To enable Meeting Archiving for your account, please contact Support, and request Meeting and Webinar Archiving to be enabled for your account.
-Once requested, if the request has been approved, archiving will be enabled for the account.
+To enable Meeting Archiving for your account, contact Zoom Support, and request Meeting and Webinar Archiving to be enabled for your account.
+If the request is approved, archiving will be enabled for the account.

 Zoom’s archiving solution has three key components: